 Learn everything about Chateau Chauvin St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Chauvin History, Overview

-That vineyard ended up giving birth to some of the most famous chateaux from the Saint Emilion appellation including Chateau Figeac and Chateau Cheval Blanc, which were all part of the same vineyard.
+That vineyard ended up giving birth to some of the most famous chateaux from the Saint Emilion appellation including Chateau Cheval Blanc and Chateau Chauvin, which were all part of the same massive vineyard.
 At the time of its formation in 1838, when the land was purchased by the Chauvin family, the wines were sold under the name of Chateau Figeac-Chauvin.

 Over time, Chateau Chauvin was expanded, most recently in 1998, when the estate purchased an additional 2.5 hectares of St. Emilion vineyard land from the neighboring estate of Vieux Chateau Chauvin.
 Those additional vines helped Chateau Chauvin grow to its current 15-hectare size.